1,000 SPOs: Sustainable Instruments, Past Milestones And Developments Ahead

 Webinar

-Join S&P Global Ratings’ Sustainable Finance analysts and our guest speaker from Amundi for a live, interactive webinar on Monday, 18 May 2026.
+Join S&P Global Ratings’ Sustainable Finance team for a live, interactive webinar on Thursday, 14 May 2026.
 The session will explore key milestones in the sustainable finance markets, drawing on insights from over 1,000 SPOs issued since 2008, as well as current market trends and potential future developments.

 Key discussion points: